A-Croshaw/cosbranok/README.md

  * At mobile screen size the screen will show a single column design.

- * headers breaking up the upcoming events and past events
+ * Headers breaking up the upcoming events and past events

  * External links to event websites and loctions shown on google maps.